pola-rs/r-polars/cran-comments.md

 We have added \value where it was missing.

-> Using foo:::f instead of foo::f allows access to unexported objects.
-This is generally not recommended, as the semantics of unexported objects may be changed by the package author in routine maintenance."
-Please omit one colon.

-We either removed one colon or dropped the examples from the documentation (most of these were internal functions).

 > You have examples for unexported functions.
 Please either omit these examples or export these functions.

 Most unexported functions (427 closures with a `self`) are actually the public methods called through `$` on their respective class-objects.
-They should not be called as exported functions.
+They should NOT be exported functions.
+Public methods deserve to be documented.
 However, the vast number of methods makes it unfeasible to bundle all methods in a single doc page per class, like common practice for another class-system as R6.
-It would be very unreadable and unsearchable.
-The number of methods are expected to increase further in future versions.
+Imagine a params section with +500 parameters?
+Many param-names will collide.
+Then a details section with +100 out-of-context sections.
+Then +100 different return values.
+Then +400 use examples.
+It would be completely unreadable and unsearchable.
+The number of methods are only expected to increase further in future versions.

 Besides methods, upstream Polars also has a number of functions/objects that collide with `base`, `utils`, `stats`, and many popular packages.
 Polars strives